Auxlanger/Nuda/README.md

 #### Means

-Use the verb **fifi**.
+Use the verb **fi**.

 #### Notes

 This verb was chosen logically.
 The hands of the Nuda clock show the time as being 3 o'clock.
 The syllable at that position is **fi**.
 This position on the clock is a reference point from which words, such as mathematical operators, are logically derived relative to the integer 3.
-The word **fifi** is the verb "to equal" (or "is" in the sense of equality) because it reduplicates the **fi** syllable to imply **(3, 3)** and the relationship between 3 and 3 is one of equality.
+The word **fi** is the verb "to equal" (or "is" in the sense of equality) because it is this very reference point.

 #### Examples

-> Nuda fifi Nuda.
+> Nuda fi Nuda.
 > *Nuda is Nuda.*

-> bana fifi bana.
+> bana fi bana.
 > *One equals one.*
 > 1 = 1